csc-training/hpc-python/README.md

 Exercise material and model answers for the CSC course "Python in High Performance Computing".
 The course is part of PRACE Training activity at CSC.

-This master branch contains always the material for latest course, past courses are stored in tags.
+This branch contains the version held as part of the  University of Oslo / Norbis course INF5380 [High-Performance Computing in Bioinformatics](https://github.com/torognes/inf9380/wiki)

 Online version of the course is run regularly in [FutureLearn](https://www.futurelearn.com/courses/python-in-hpc).